shikharbaheti/projectwrugby/README.md

 Google OAuth2 support requires two keys to function as intended: Client ID and Client Secret

-In both 'config/environments/test.rb' as well as 'config/environments/development.rb', change following lines based on your Google OAuth2 Client ID and Client Secret:
+In both `config/environments/test.rb` as well as `config/environments/development.rb`, change following lines based on your Google OAuth2 Client ID and Client Secret:

   `GOOGLE_OAUTH_CLIENT_ID: 'YOUR_GOOGLE_OAUTH_CLIENT_ID_HERE'`

   `GOOGLE_OAUTH_CLIENT_SECRET: 'YOUR_GOOGLE_OAUTH_CLIENT_SECRET_HERE'`

-Furthermore to change the 'ADMIN' email to log into the application, you can choose to do so at 'app/models/admin.rb' at 'return nil unless email =~ /email_here\z/'
+Furthermore to change the 'ADMIN' email to log into the application, you can choose to do so at `app/models/admin.rb` at `return nil unless email =~ /email_here\z/`

 ## CI/CD ##